nycpivot/tdp-core/ONBOARDING.md

 ### Build a Backstage instance using Cloud Native Buildpacks

 The builder image is an OCI image containing the builder cli and dependencies.
 The image contains everything that we provide for building a custom instance of Backstage, including plugins that we officially support.
-This is how customers will consume ESBack.
+This is how customers will consume TPB.
 For a detailed diagram refer to our [Miro board](https://miro.com/app/board/uXjVOpj4AGc=/).

 We use a custom [Cloud Native Buildpack](https://buildpacks.io/) defined in the buildpacks directory to build and output a runnable OCI image containing your custom instance of Backstage.